 Keep all candy out of reach of pets, and remind children not to share their treats with their furry companions.
 If you suspect your pet has eaten something they shouldn't have, contact your veterinarian or an emergency animal hospital immediately.

-Costumes and Decorations: Friend or Foe?
+Pet Costumes: Friend or Foe?

 While pet costumes can be adorable, make sure they are safe and comfortable for your pet.
 Avoid costumes that restrict movement, vision, hearing, or breathing.
 Be mindful of small, dangling parts that can be chewed off and swallowed.